• Air Fryer

 Flavor variations!

-• Add a splash of red wine along with the beef broth.
+• Add a splash of vanilla extract to the butter.

 How to store